baptisteArno/typebot.io/README.md

 You'll find a lot of resources to help you get started with Typebot in the [documentation](https://docs.typebot.io/).

-- Have a product-related question?
-Ask it to the [community](https://www.facebook.com/groups/typebot)
+- Have a question?
+Join the [Discord server](https://typebot.io/discord) and get instant help.
-- Have a technical question?
-Ask it on [Github discussions](https://github.com/baptisteArno/typebot.io/discussions/new/choose)
 - Found a bug?
 [Create an issue](https://github.com/baptisteArno/typebot.io/issues/new)

 ## Self-hosting